manikndn-m/swan/README.md

 Swan is a WIP programming language.
-See the [design document](https://github.com/manikndn-m/swan/blob/main/docs/design.md) for an overview.

-Feedback and contributions are welcome.